Scanning code locally with PHP_CodeSniffer (PHPCS) provides useful feedback on code quality based on a defined set of coding standards.

 - Sublime Text: The SublimeLinter-phpcs plugin and the sublime-phpcs plugin for Sublime Text.

-It is also possible to run PHPCS in a Continuous Integration build process (e.g. Travis or Circle CI).
+It is also possible to run PHPCS in a Continuous Integration build process (e.g. Circle CI).
 This method enables issues to be reported against any pull requests and for reports of issues to be sent via email and other channels.